MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/create-dns-records-at-google-domains.md

     ![Click Save](../media/bf496d01-ccbe-4800-95f4-7b2283f2e5f6.png)

-## Add the six CNAME records that are required for Office 365
+## Add the five CNAME records that are required for Office 365
 <a name="BKMK_add_CNAME"> </a>

 1. To get started, go to your domains page at Google Domains by using [this link](https://domains.google.com/registrar).
 You'll be prompted to sign in.
 To do so: